jharwell/libra/docs/usage/project-local.rst

 - ``LIBRA_DEPS_PREFIX``

-LIBRA also provides the following additional variables which can be used:
+LIBRA also provides the following additional variables which can be used.
+You *might* be able to set them on the cmdline, but doing so is not recommended.

   - ``LIBRA_CHECK_LANGUAGE`` - Defines the language that the different static analysis checkers/formatters/fixers will use for checking the project.
 This